ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave stood a veuerable apple tree,
+when and by whom planted is not known.
+This tree had sent two of its main roots into
+the graves of Mr. and Mrs. Williams.
+The
+larger root had pushed its way through the
 earth till it reached the precise spot occupied
 by the skull of Roger Williams.
 There making
 a turn, as if going round.the skull, it follow­